stevekwan/best-practices/javascript/gotchas.md

 ### The `this` keyword: how does it behave?
 `this` in JavaScript does __not__ behave the way you would expect.
 Its behaviour is very, very different from other languages.

-If you are merely looking for a way to encapsulate and scope your code, I suggest avoiding the `this` keyword for now.
+If you are merely looking for a way to encapsulate your code or create a Singleton, you may be better off using the Module Pattern ([here's an example][module-pattern-experiment]) than something relying on `this`.
 But if you truly need to use `this` to write object-oriented JavaScript, here's an explanation...

 In more sane languages, `this` gets you a pointer to the current object.
 But in JavaScript, it means something quite different: it gets you a pointer to the __calling context__ of the given function.